-This morning, I awoke especially early.
-I knew that since I had to wake up early I would be needing that extra kick with a cup of coffee.
-Coffee has been one of those special treats since we cant have it when were underway.
+This morning, I awoke, especially early.
+I knew that since I had to wake up early, I would be needing that extra kick with a cup of coffee.
+Coffee has been one of those special treats since we can’t have it when we’re underway.
 It was especially good today too because the hotel at Nongsa Point gave it to me for free!
 After slowly waking up and letting my coffee set in, I went down below to wake up the rest of the crew for their last shore runs before breakfast and our departure for Singapore on the horizon.
-Clearance from Nongsa Point went faster than planned and as soon as we were done with Leah’s delicious pumpkin pancakes we were on our way.
-Excitement was high as the city skyline in front of us got closer and closer.
+Clearance from Nongsa Point went faster than planned, and as soon as we were done with Leah’s delicious pumpkin pancakes, we were on our way.
+The excitement was high as the city skyline in front of us got closer and closer.
 Capt.
 Sam took the helm since the boat traffic around Singapore is quite outrageous.
-Our excitement had to be set aside for a bit while we practiced our navigation skills in MTE and as Kyle taught us how to tie a proper fishermens knot for his how-to presentation.
+Our excitement had to be set aside for a bit while we practiced our navigation skills in MTE, and Kyle taught us how to tie a proper fisherman’s knot for his how-to presentation.
 Then we were back on deck to get a quick photo of all the baldies from the equator crossing and to help the Singapore customs people aboard.
-Again clearance into Singapore went surprisingly fast and before we knew it we were pulling into our spot at One 15 Marina amongst many a megayacht.
+Again clearance into Singapore went surprisingly fast, and before we knew it, we were pulling into our spot at One 15 Marina amongst many a megayacht.